fordhurley/shaded/README.md

-`shade` is a development tool for writing and previewing glsl fragment shaders, in the spirit of:
+`shaded` is a development tool for writing and previewing glsl fragment shaders, in the spirit of:

 - [The Book of Shaders editor](http://editor.thebookofshaders.com)